Ryanemzed/Bao-Button-Mods/README.md

 # Video For Context

-You can head to YouTube to view build video for context: https://www.youtube.com/shorts/yARG1eLgp0M
+You can head to YouTube to view video for the build: https://www.youtube.com/shorts/yARG1eLgp0M

 # Files for the PCBs